Skip to content

 2 – Seeing, Un-Seeing, Re-Seeing

-In the 1950s and early 1960s, the Informel style captivated art audiences, challenging not only classic realism but also the formal constraints of geometric abstraction styles.
+In the 1950s and early 1960s, the „Informel“ style captivated art audiences, challenging not only classic realism but also the formal constraints of geometric abstraction.

-However, although widely recognized for its historical significance as the „last international style“, and despite – or perhaps rather because of – its immense popularity and rapid adoption, the movement’s prominence already faded from the late 1960s.
-Known artists quietly abandoned or even explicitly rejected Informel, many swiftly reorienting their artistic trajectories as the movement collapsed.
+Yet, despite its immense popularity and historical significance and recognition as the last international style, the movement’s prominence already faded from the late 1960s.
+Known artists quietly abandoned or even explicitly rejected “Informel”, swiftly reorienting their approach as the movement unraveled.

-But my grandfather doubled down.
-To understand why, Dieter Ronte, the long-time director of the Bonn Museum of Art, provides a clue in an essay where he describes Schlieker’s art as a form of “visual basic research”.
-By that he meant that the artist’s goal was not to “dismiss” the object but to observe and then distill its essential qualities or aspects.
+To understand why, Dieter Ronte, the long-time director of the Bonn Museum of Art, provides a clue in an essay where he describes Schlieker as a „visual basic researcher“.
+By that he meant that his goal was not to reject the object but to observe and distill its essential qualities or aspects.

-Grounding the genesis of his work in his intent to see, un-see, and re-see the world liberates it from being merely a product of its time.
-For artists who interpreted the Informel not just as freedom from oppression, but as the freedom to engage with the world anew, it became a gateway to true innovation.
-Schlieker was one of them.
+Grounding the genesis of Schlieker’s work in the intent to see, unsee, and re-see the world makes it more than just a product of its time.
+For artists who interpreted the “Informel” not just as „freedom from“ conventions and constraints, but as „freedom to“ engage with the outside world anew, it became a gateway to true innovation.

 Mixed media on paper, 55 x 69 cm